DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 - ensure that participant questions are recognized and addressed across channels
 - communicate with the community at regular intervals through updates to github discussions, discord, and the mailing list

+#### 2.1.4 Project Leads

+**Project Leads** take on responsibility to construct and deliver a project which delivers a discrete output.
+See section 6 for more details on projects.

 _Project Management_
+- collaborates with managers on the scoping of a project
+- defines requirements for the project with input from the community
 - manage tasks by creating [github issues](https://github.com/DevRel-Foundation/wg-resource-aggregation/issues) and triaging them for assignment
+- invites participation and contributions from the working group but ultimately accountable
 - follow-up and facilitate the completion of tasks within a reasonable time frame in order to meet working group objectives
-- interlock with other working groups to promote usage and contribution of resource collections
+- maintains the project until time as a new project lead is available

+We want to recognize project leads as the primary point of contact for related activities on an individual project as defined in section 6.

 ### 2.2 Community Feedback